qmk/qmk_firmware/docs/feature_haptic_feedback.md

 ## Haptic Key Exclusion

-With the entry of `HAPTIC_ENABLE += HAPTIC_EXCLUSION_KEYS` in rules.mk exclusion keys can be enabled.
+With the entry of `#define HAPTIC_EXCLUSION_KEYS 1` in config.h, exclusion keys can be enabled.
-By default they contain modifier and layer keys, which won't activate the haptic feedback, if set.
+By default they contain modifier and layer keys, which won't activate the haptic feedback.

 ### Additional Haptic Key Exclusions